QubizSolutions/InternshipCourses/Angular2/angular2.md

 ***Angular modules consolidate components, directives and pipes into cohesive blocks of functionality...
 Modules can also add services***

-Angular applications are modular and every of them has at least one module class, which is called the **root module**(AppModule)
+Angular applications are modular and each has at least one module class, which is called the **root module**(AppModule)

 While the root module may be the only module in a small application, most apps have many more feature based modules as well